abidRahim/clack-react/README.md

 This package provides two React components that enable keyboard shortcuts in React.

+## Installation

+Install with `npm install @reasonink/clack-react` or, if using yarn `yarn add @reasonink/clack-react`.

+Older versions of npm require the `--save` flag in order to add the package to `dependencies` in your `package.json`.

 ## Usage

 In the following example we create a component `MyComponent` that wraps